Out-of-Order Membership in Regular Languages: Conclusion and Future Work

 \section{Conclusion and Future Work}

-\nosectionappendix We have introduced and studied the out-of-order membership problem for regular languages, and the out-of-order evaluation problem for monoids and semigroups.
-We have shown that all these problems could be solved with constant time per streamed symbol and linear space, and have aimed to characterize the space complexity depending on the fixed monoid, semigroup, or language.
+We have introduced and studied the out-of-order membership problem for regular languages, and the out-of-order evaluation problem for monoids and semigroups.
+We have shown that all these problems can be solved with constant time per streamed symbol and linear space, and have aimed to characterize the space complexity depending on the fixed monoid, semigroup, or language.
 Our results give a complete classification of the space complexity of the problem for monoids, between constant space for commutative monoids, logarithmic space for $\mathbf{FL} \lor \mathbf{Com}$ monoids, and linear space otherwise.
-These tractability boundaries happen to coincide with that of simultaneous deterministic communication complexity from~\cite{tesson}, though as far as we can see this appears to be coincidental.
+These tractability boundaries happen to coincide with those of simultaneous deterministic communication complexity from~\cite{tesson}, though as far as we can see this appears to be coincidental.
 Our results further classify all constant-space semigroups, with logarithmic lower bounds for all other cases.
 We have given partial results for the other complexity regimes, but the precise characterizations remain elusive.
 Refer again to \cref{all_table,all_ex_table} for a summary of our results and examples.

 Our work opens many directions for future work.
 The obvious question is to classify the remaining cases: in particular finding a superlogarithmic lower bound for some semigroup with a sublinear space complexity, characterizing those semigroups to which an $O(\sqrt{n})$ lower bound applies, or characterizing the $O(1)$ regime for languages.
 We could study the randomized complexity and the non-deterministic complexity of our problems (see also~\cite{ada2010non}).
 It would also be interesting to understand how the complexity changes for problem variants, e.g., when some positions are not streamed and implicitly filled with a default letter, or when we are able to stream the same position multiple times (with the same contents).
 This latter variant would invalidate some algorithms (e.g., that of \cref{prp:aba}) so we believe it makes a difference in terms of complexity.
+We could also study the setting where the word length is not known in advance (though this would make the problem less symmetrical), or settings where the positions are labeled with integers that are not necessarily positive, or consecutive, or indeed with rational numbers.

 We have also not discussed the complexity of determining the space complexity regime when we are given a language as input (e.g., as an automaton); or the complexity of our algorithms when the monoid or semigroup or language is not fixed but is also part of the input.
 Another question, pertaining to the connection to property testing~\cite{alon2001regular,bathie2025trichotomy}, would be to ask how the space complexity is changed if we must only distinguish between words belonging to the target language~$L$ and words that are sufficiently far from~$L$; we could also study strengthenings like computing the distance of the word to~$L$.